tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

 I “squeeeeeeeeeeeed” myself hoarse in the registration area.

-I ate dinner at Lowell’s with Steve Jones, Andy Warren, and several hundred of our closest SQL friends.
+I ate dinner at Lowell's with Steve Jones, Andy Warren, and several hundred of our closest SQL friends.

 I went to Bush Gardens for #sqlkaraoke.